 Day 7.
 Ngorongoro Crater to Arusha Highlights.
 Ngorongoro Crater, Tanzania.Another early morning start and we're off to explore the Ngorongoro Crater today.
 Descending 600m down the steep crater walls, we make our way to the base of the caldera where the rich, fertile soil provides ample food for the herds that pass through here.

 Day 8.
-Ngorongoro Crater to Bagamoyo Highlights.
+Arusha to Bagamoyo Highlights.
 Bagamoyo, Tanzania.We head out of safari country, driving past the base of the magnificent Kilimanjaro.
 Shrouded in cloud cover in the mornings, we hope to catch a glimpse of its icy tip later as we drive south.

 Day 9.
 Bagamoyo to Dar es Salaam Highlights.
 Dar es Salaam, Tanzania.We wake with the cool sea breeze and after breakfast we make our way down the coast to the bustling port-city of Dar es Salaam.
 With a natural harbour, the city was dubbed 'haven of peace' and long provided a safe place for sailing dhows and traders to sell their wares.